learn-co-curriculum/ruby-remembering-objects-readme/README.md

 Song.new("Thriller")
 ```

 We now have an instance of the "Thriller" song and lucky for us the instance knows how to play itself.
 How can we play it?
 Sadly we can't.
-When we instantiated the "Thriller" song, but we did not save a reference to it.
+When we instantiated the "Thriller" song we did not save a reference to it.
 We have no way of telling the song to play itself (calling the `#play` method or sending the `play` message to the song instance in Object Oriented parlance).

 What is a first step towards solving this problem?
 Let's now save a reference to the song we instantiate.